marmelab/react-admin/docs/Datagrid.md

 );
 ```

-If you include a `<SelectColumnsButton>` to your `<DatagridConfigurable>`, you have to link the two components by giving them the same preferenceKey:
+If you include a `<SelectColumnsButton>` in a page that has more than one `<DatagridConfigurable>`, you have to link the two components by giving them the same preferenceKey:

 ```tsx
 const PostList = () => (